EbYVarghese18/DevOps_Project_04/README.md

 # Notes:

 I have used the environment variable for the TAG as Date+Buildnumber.
-You can create as per your requirements.
+You can create as per your requirements.<br>
-Dockerhub login credentials needs to be configured in Jenkins.
+Dockerhub login credentials needs to be configured in Jenkins.<br>
-Needs to authenticate the jenkins user to use minikube.
+Needs to authenticate the jenkins user to use minikube.<br>
 If any doubts, ping me in whatsapp: +91 9495885325